+We love a fresh homemade meatball with fresh ground beef and your favorite Italian seasoning.
+But I don't always have time for that.
 This Instant Pot Spaghetti and Meatballs Recipe is so easy to make with hardly any clean up, that you will never want to make it on the stove top again.
-You should also try our InstantPot Mac and Cheese.
+You should also try our InstantPot Mac and Cheese, it's one of our family favorites.

 Easy Instant Pot Spaghetti and Meatballs